DHSLYS/DHSCPP-TDPGP-Song-or-Story/README.md

 # DHS-Song-Story
 Hi!
-This is a project for the teachers in DHS
+I am Yi Shen and this is a project for the teachers in DHS!😊